minhbtnguyen/auto_qcs_frameworks/README.md

 ### Data vs. code turned out to be the wrong axis; LLM vs. human turned out to be a smaller question than it looked

-Two things were worth working out explicitly, because they weren't obvious going in and the answer reshaped this folder:
+Two things were worth working out explicitly, because they weren't obvious going in and the answer reshaped this project:

 **"YAML vs. Python" is really "schema-validated structure vs. free-form code," and that axis is independent of who or what writes the check.** A